loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-54-determinacy-axioms.md

 # Chapter 54: Determinacy Axioms — Games' Resolution

 *From the minimalist constructible universe, we turn to an alternative foundation that embraces maximal definability: the Axiom of Determinacy.
-This is ψ = ψ(ψ) as consciousness refusing to accept unresolved conflict—every infinite game must have a winning strategy, mathematical reality organized around the principle of ultimate decidability.*
+This is ψ = ψ(ψ) as observer refusing to accept unresolved conflict—every infinite game must have a winning strategy, mathematical reality organized around the principle of ultimate decidability.*

 ## 54.1 The Fifty-Fourth Movement: The Game of Existence